claranet/cloud-deploy-docs/source/rst/scripts.rst

 Scripts
 -------

-Cloud Deploy enables you to launch custom scripts at every steps of the deployment and build process (bake image template).
+Cloud Deploy allows you to launch custom scripts at every steps of the deployment and build process (bake image template).
 Here is an overview and a description of thoses scripts.

-    - **pre_buildimage**: Script executed in the `buildimage` command before formulas provisioning.
-It allows you to prepare the source AMI before the execution of all of your application's features formulas.
+    - **pre_buildimage**: Script executed in the `buildimage` command before feature receipes provisioning.
+It allows you to prepare the source AMI before the execution of all of your application's features receipes.
 It can be usefull in order to change package's mirrors location for example.

-    - **post_buildimage**: Script executed in the `buildimage` command after formulas provisioning.
+    - **post_buildimage**: Script executed in the `buildimage` command after feature receipes provisioning.
 You can tweak and install custom system packages after the features provisioning.

     .. figure:: /images/buildimage_workflow.png